cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 <img width="1120" alt="image" src="https://user-images.githubusercontent.com/110976272/216485993-1da5a7c6-d6d5-40a9-8acf-c4cd7181f75f.png">

-Despite the On-Prem branches being reachable from the Concentrator NVA, despite confirmed connectivity between the Concentrator NVA and the FW NVA and despite the FW NVA having an entry in its routing table for the traffic to On-Prem pointing to the Concentrator NVA, pings are failing.
+Despite the On-Prem branches being reachable from the Concentrator NVA, despite confirmed connectivity between the Concentrator NVA and the FW NVA, and despite the FW NVA having an entry in its routing table for the traffic to On-Prem pointing to the Concentrator NVA, pings are failing.

 (The exact same outcome would have been observed with BGP running between the FW NVA and the Concentrator NVA.)

 ## 4.2.2.
 FW NVA *Effective routes* and FW NVA routing table misalignment

-Just like in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals#322azure-vm-effective-routes-and-nva-routing-table-misalignment), although the branch routes exist in the FW NVA routing table, they are not reflected on the FW NVA's *Effective routes*.
+Just like in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals#322azure-vm-effective-routes-and-nva-routing-table-misalignment), although the branch routes exist in the FW NVA routing table, they don't exist in the FW NVA's *Effective routes*.

 :arrow_right: Based on the packet destination IP, an NVA via its routing table (eventually through recursive lookups) redirects traffic to its NIC*, where the *Effective routes* take over. (see [Episode #3's packet walk](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals#312packet-walk))